 - SENDCo’s annual action plan is reviewed regularly.

 - ISPs are monitored termly (October, February and June) by class teacher and SENDCo.
-Where progress is measured against the SMART targets and the on-track grid.
+Where progress is measured against the SMART targets and the Graduated Response Tool.

 - The SEND Governor – Carly Deans meets with SENDCo once a term and then reports back to the Local Governing Body.